 Your network is your net-worth.

-Networking events are a perfect chance to learn from eminent personalities and foster a good relationship with them.
+A networking event is a perfect chance to learn from eminent personalities and foster a good relationship with them.
 They should not only be looked at as a source of generating revenue for your company.
 Maintaining congenial relations, making the other remember you among hundreds and standing alone from the crowd counts in the long run.

 Are you done with clicking selfies with Speaker?
 And counting likes on Facebook.